falo2k/ProtonPack/README.md

 *Revision 1.1:* Pack board updated to move Audio Board output pin.
 I made a mis-reading of the schematic, and only the pins nearest the Teensy pins are connected to L/R out.
 Temporarily solder bridged on my v1.0 boards.

 ### Power
 I've left supplying the 5V power to the boards to the individual user.
-You can take a feed directly from a Talentcell 5V or use a common buck converter, but either of these may introduce some noise into the audio.
+You can take a feed directly from a Talentcell 5V output or use a common buck converter, but either of these may introduce some noise into the audio.
 Your mileage with this may vary.
-I got myself some [isolated dc-dc converters](https://www.digikey.co.uk/en/products/detail/mornsun-america-llc/VRB1205S-6WR3/16348304) to step down my talentcell battery and avoid noise issues going to the amp.
+I got myself some [isolated dc-dc converters](https://www.digikey.co.uk/en/products/detail/mornsun-america-llc/VRB1205S-6WR3/16348304) to step down my 12V talentcell battery and avoid noise issues going to the amp.
 6W is overspecced (in my testing, the setup draws at most 0.6A at its busiest time when in the overheat warning sequence).

 ## Thanks
 A huge thanks to everyone over on the [Arduino for Ghostbusters Props](https://www.facebook.com/groups/1187612118706042/) Facebook group.
 Special shout outs to: